Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \subsection{Identification of key features}

-As we have discussed earlier, identifying key features such as thin filaments, sheets, and small drops is quintessential for accurate physics modeling. ~\secref{sec:LocalCahn} discusses the importance of accurately detecting these key features and decreasing the Cahn locally.
-Decreasing $Cn$ at all interfacial regions can lead to intractable problems due to increased mesh resolution.
+Multiphase flow simulations produce flow structures exhibiting small scales.
+Examples include fluid sheets (that exhibit small length scales in one dimension), fluid filaments (exhibiting small length scales in two dimensions), and fluid droplets (exhibiting small length scales in all three dimensions).
+Identifying these flow features is the first step to accurately resolving them.
 We now present algorithms to detect such regions of interest.
+The Cahn number in these local regions of interest is decreased.
 We first highlight the salient features of the algorithm on a uniform mesh before discussing the parallel deployment on octree meshes.